emersonsmall/blast-app/README.md

-# Incomplete

-  * **TODO**: Check if a job already exists / if results are already available for a user and taxon pair before creating a new job (handle multiple requests submitted in quick succession gracefully).
-  * **TODO**: Expand test suite.

 # BLAST App

 This application allows users to perform a BLAST search between two organisms.
 It retrieves the necessary FASTA and GFF files from the NCBI Datasets API and runs an all-vs-all BLAST search to identify the most similar gene between the two species.